yulianzhilan/zone/README.md

 # zone
-zone is a place of writting articles and posting photos and sharing your life.
+zone is a place of writing articles and posting photos and sharing your life.